How To Make A DIY Projector Screen For Outdoor Movies

 A projector screen for outdoor movies is the perfect thing for sleepovers, family bonding time, entertaining overnight guests, playing video games, or providing entertainment for the whole neighborhood, church group, or Boy Scout meeting.

 However, the price for the setup might be beyond your budget.
 Have you considered making your own?
 It’s entirely up to you how much money and work you want to put into your DIY projector screen.

 You can also decide how portable you want it to be.
 If you have a place to store your screen in inclement weather, then perhaps you won’t need something that disassembles into a box you can keep under your bed.
 If you don’t have adequate storage, consider something more mobile.

 Your handyman skill is another consideration.
-If you are able, you certainly can create a projector screen with grommets, snaps, spikes and carved wood.
-If you aren’t so technically abled, you might consider a less complicated construction.
+If you are able, you certainly can create a projector screen with grommets, snaps, spikes, and carved wood.
+If you aren’t so technically able, you might consider a less complicated construction.